mohammedterryjack/quran/README.md

 - ✅Audhubillah all three autoplay when going to verse which doesn't exist
 - rabbinic commentary alongside english translation of hebrew verse (i.e. ramban)
 - add names of translators
-- allow users to create/compile source sheets (with audio)
+- allow users to create/compile source sheets (with audio) - e.g. a wird

 ### Frontend (css/html/js)
-- ✅ implement minimalist design frontend
+- ✅ implement minimalist design
+- sliding bar to show how far you are in the book
 - implement mock design frontend